FellowshipOfTheGame/comic-sans/README.md

 - [x] Improve prefab pooling system (take some aspects from the Audio system).
 - [x] Better indicate some Boss attacks so Players can't die without knowing what was coming.
 - [x] Add instructions screen.
-- [x] Finalize the new Boss.
+- [x] Add a new Boss.
+- [x] Make the game possible to be played only with keyboard.
 - [x] Make the game possible to be played with controller (not tested).
-- [x] Make the game possible to be played only with keyboard.
 - [x] End screens for each Boss when the player wins.
 - [x] Improved start of the game.
 - [x] Make the player appear back on the Lobby next to the last entered room.
 - [x] Add end game screen when the Player defeats all Bosses.
+- [X] Make Xing Ling's Triple Kunais target player position.

 ---